 Raise your gambling game with the best esports betting sites, games, and welcome offers

-With powerhouses like Fnatic, Dignitas, and London Spitfire representing it on the global esports arena, this country has always been deeply involved in competitions for CSGO, FIFA, Overwatch, Rocket League, and League of Legends.
-Combine that with long-standing gambling traditions and hundreds of thousands of fans looking to cheer for their favorite teams, players, and personalities, and it’s not exactly surprising that esports betting took off with flying colors.
+But what is esports betting?
+There are already many powerhouses like Fnatic, Team Liquid, and OG who are true global players in competitions for CSGO, FIFA, Overwatch, Rocket League, and League of Legends.
+Combine that with long-standing gambling traditions and million of fans looking to cheer for their favorite teams, players, and personalities, and it’s not exactly surprising that esports betting took off all over the world.

-Okay, so how do you get in on this action?
+Okay, so how do you start esports betting?

 It’s all-too-easy to get overwhelmed with a never-ending stream of sites and offers when you’re looking to bet on esports.
 Fortunately, our JustGamers experts have already done their homework and created the ultimate esports betting cheat sheet with the best games, bookmakers, odds, and welcome bonuses that are guaranteed to suit your gambling needs.
 Without further ado, let’s get to it!

-The first thing you should know is whether it’s legal to pursue betting on esports in the first place.
+Now that our esports betting guide has answered the question of, ‘What is esports betting?’, it’s worth thinking about the legalities.
 Many countries struggle with rigid gambling laws and strict country restrictions that prevent their citizens from wagering on games like CSGO, Dota 2, Hearthstone, and Rocket League.

-What games and competitive titles are best for esports betting UK?
+What games and competitive titles are best for esports betting?

-If you had to pick the single most popular esport in the United Kingdom, it would have to be CSGO.
+Want to know how esports betting works for different titles?
+There are plenty of popular esports titles out there, but CSGO betting is definitely something you should try.
 This classic first-person shooter pits two teams of five—Terrorist and Counter-Terrorists—in a cutthroat struggle to plant (or disarm) a C4 explosive at the bomb site or eliminate the opposing team.
 The premise sounds simple, yet when you factor in the razor-sharp aim, well-structured teamwork, and split-second reaction time required to play CSGO at the highest level, you get a perfect mixture of skill and strategy.

 Overwatch is another first-person shooter to consider.
 Unlike with CSGO where everyone is on a relatively even footing, this competitive title puts a strong emphasis on a wide cast of playable characters, each with their own traits, weapons, and abilities.
 With that, Overwatch esports tournaments are all about which players get the most out of their characters.
 Throw in lightning-speed gameplay and a multitude of unique team compositions, and Overwatch has all the moving parts of a top-tier esport.